 Effective Internship Search Strategies: An Overview

 The internship search process begins with knowing yourself and what you hope to achieve after graduation.
-At Career Development we have a variety of resources to help you determine your career goals and to facilitate the process of learning about yourself.
+At the Career Design Center, we have a variety of resources to help you determine your career goals and to facilitate the process of learning about yourself.
 Below you will find links and resources to help you get started.

 - Step 1 – Conduct a self-assessment and identify your: